 Parker's earlier beginnings of informal training began with the Lou Wiley High Steppers (Rhythm & Drill team) and Rainbow Children's Theatre Company in St. Paul, MN.
-Growing up in the Rondo community rooted her perspective of socially engaged art and inspired a study of dance forms derived from Senegal, Guinea, Ghana, and Ivory Coast - an extensive background in contemporary and sacred practices of the African Diaspora.
-She holds a BFA in Choreography and Modern dance technique from Esther Boyer College of Music & Dance (Temple University) and a MFA in dance from Hollins University in partnership with the Künstlerhaus Mousonturm, The Frankfurt University of Music and Performing Arts and The Dresden Frankfurt Dance Company in Frankfurt, Germany.
+Growing up in the Rondo community rooted her in socially engaged art and inspired research of dance forms from Senegal, Guinea, Ghana, and Ivory Coast - encompassing contemporary and sacred practices of the African Diaspora.
+She holds a BFA in Choreography and Modern dance technique from Esther Boyer College of Music & Dance (Temple University) and a MFA in dance from Hollins University in partnership with the Künstlerhaus Mousonturm, The Frankfurt University of Music and Performing Arts and The Dresden Frankfurt ;Company in Frankfurt, Germany.

 She is a member of the Skeleton Architecture collective and a 2017 Bessie award winner for Outstanding Performer in Danspace Project's Platform 2016: Lost and Found's "skeleton architecture, or the future of our worlds",curated by Eva Yaa Asantewaa.

 Her dance work was presented by Center for Performance Research's "Fall Movement Series", Late Nite Series, "non english speaking spoken here" created by Laurie Carlos, David Parker's "Soaking WET" (West End Theater) Series, New Dance Alliance's, "Performance Mix Festival29", New York Live Arts Fresh Tracks 2013-14 Artist in Residence, a collaboration with Nia Love’s Let The Eagles Scream at Dance Theater Workshop's Studio Series, HarlemStage's EMoves13, WOW Café Theater, Movement Research at Judson Church, Thelma Hill Performing Arts Center's "PEEKS“ and 38th annual "Souls of our Feet: People of Color" dance festival, The Painted Bride Arts Center (PA), and Women’s Roseville Correctional Facility (MN).

 She is creator of the initiative, "Moving Dialogue for Non Violence"- a platform that uses dance practice as a catalyst for social change in partnership with CAMBA at Broadway House Women Shelter in Brooklyn, NY.